andry-tino/coding-challenges/maersk2020.dotnet/README.md

 By default, the server will run on port `5000` for HTTP (only in `Development` environment) and port `5001` for HTTPS (recommended).

 ### Running in Visual Studio
-If you chose to build on your own the solution, after doing so, do the following:
+If you chose to build the solution, after doing so, do the following:

 1. Select the `WebIntSorterProd` configuration.
     - Use the `WebIntSorter` configuration to get the `Development` environment and be able to use HTTP.